-My family stumbled upon Trinity Tree Farm (in Issaquah) last year, just by accident.
+My family stumbled upon Trinity Tree Farm (in Issaquah) a few years back, just by accident.
 We enjoyed it so much that we decided to head out this past weekend for another visit this year.
 We were not disappointed, it got even better!

 This is only the third year that Trinity Tree Farm has been offering U-Pick Pumpkins and harvest time family fun.
 It was hidden away, but an easy drive from Issaquah (off Issaquah Hobart road, there are signs that lead you all the way to the farm).
 The drive is nice, the setting was beautiful (minus power lines), and there were no crowds (huge plus in my book)!
 You drive up a gravel road to get to the farm, and as soon as we parked and headed towards to gift shop we were met by one of the employees.
 They informed us of all the options that the farm has to offer.
 That was a great way to start off our visit.